wincent/relay-2-simpler-faster-more-predictable/README.md

 Slides [available on Speaker Deck](https://speakerdeck.com/wincent/relay-2-simpler-faster-more-predictable) (lower-quality, based on rendered PDF) and also [on GitHub](https://wincent.github.io/relay-2-simpler-faster-more-predictable/#2) (higher-quality, HTML-based, built for current Chrome but may work on other browsers; also, see the [presenter view](https://wincent.github.io/relay-2-simpler-faster-more-predictable/?presenter#2)).

-The slides as presented use Freight Sans Pro as then main font.
+The slides as presented use Freight Sans Pro as the main font.
 This is a non-free commercially available font; the slides fall back to a generic "sans-serif" if Freight Sans Pro is not installed on your system.

 ## About the slide "framework"